sharife/goldenthread-v2/site/content/productions/what-do-the-women-say-2022.md

 start: 2022-03-08T08:00:00.000Z
 end: ""
 heading: "This year's theme: Making Home"
+description: >-
-description: In celebration of International Women’s Day, Golden Thread’s What Do the Women Say? returns to the Brava Theater.
+  In celebration of International Women’s Day, Golden Thread’s What Do the Women Say? returns to the Brava Theater.
 This year’s program will be presented in a hybrid format with artists appearing in-person and virtually.
 Audiences will be able to join us in-person at the Brava Theater or online for a virtual presentation.

+  Showcasing the work of multi-generational MENA women artists who are making home away from home, the program will feature a poetry reading by award-winning Lebanese poet **[Zeina Hashem Beck](www.zeinahashembeck.com/)**, a dramatic reading by Palestinian actor and playwright **[Hend Ayoub](https://www.hendayoub.com/)** from her one woman show *Home?*, a performance by Yemeni song writer and oud artist **Layle Omeran**, an excerpt from the documentary film by Iranian filmmaker **[Sabereh Kashi](https://www.filmmakerscollaborative.org/home-yet-far-away)** *Home Yet Far Away*, and a sneak peek into the rehearsal studio of Palestinian dancer **[Leila Awadallah](https://www.leilaawadallah.com/new-index)**.
+Following the presentations, Executive Artistic Director Sahar Assaf will be joined by Afghan writer, speaker and consultant **[Humaira Ghilzai](https://www.humairaghilzai.com/)** to facilitate a conversation between the participating artists and the audience.

+  Raeshma Razvi and Maddie Rostami from the **[Shahrazad Squad](https://shahrazadsquad.org/)** will be engaging in-person audiences in the lobby at Brava with story-bites inspired by the 1001 Nights starting at 7:00pm.

+  The full program is 100 minutes without intermission.
 background: https://ucarecdn.com/9a866e76-e74f-4e8d-bba1-e32afcaa8d5a/
 titleimage: https://ucarecdn.com/22727625-76e4-4138-b4a7-3c85a63c8e3d/
 featuring: "Presenting Artists: Leila Awadallah, Hend Ayoub, Zeina Hashem Beck,